 Thought provoking.
 Unapologetic.
 Sincere.
 The meaning behind the show is clear and the acting spot on.
-It brings out its questions with humanity, humor, and hopeful hopelessness.
 These are the stories that need to be told.
 I loved the unapologetic use of the actors cultural languages.
 There is a beautiful connection and joy that can only be shown when people are in their own “wheel house”.
 The movement moments were striking and vibrant.
-And even though the characters were facing strange and difficult problems, one couldn’t help but root for them to succeed.

 Ryan Shelby Lee, Something in the Air at Hollywood Fringe

 The play covers many topics surrounding Asian and Asian American experiences....
 The play has a good set up.
 Wonderful to see such a diverse Asian cast on stage.
 There is a strong potential of talent in this group.
 These stories are vital.

 When I wanted to see how I should feel about what is going on, I looked at Ishika.
 She is so grounded on stage.